tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Book exercises/Topic 1.4.md

      <summary>Solution</summary>

 a)
-The existential quantifier ∃x translates to "There exists at least on x" or "Some x".
+The existential quantifier ∃x translates to "There exists at least one x" or "Some x".
 When combined with the domain (students) and the statement P(x), it translates to:
 "There is a student who spends more than five hours every weekday in class"